 Sudeep Has The Most Humble Things To Say About The Villain Director!
 Prem Shares An Emotional Tweet

 Though the glitz and glamour prevalent in the entertainment industry overpower the emotional factors, there are always a few stars who believe in true relationships.
 While some get hitched for life, the others take pride in the achievements of their celebrity pals.
-One such star combo that has always inspired us in terms of the warm friendship is of Sudeep and director Prem's.
-Until now we had seen them share good laugh in each other's company.
+One such star combo that has always inspired us in terms of the warm friendship is that of Sudeep and director Prem's.
+Until now we had seen them share a good laugh in each other's company.
 But now, Sudeep has the most-humble things to say about The Villain director.
 An emotional Prem upon hearing Kichcha's words, dedicated a heart-warming tweet.

 Being one of the biggest stars of Sandalwood, Sudeep has worked with many directors.
 In a recent interview, he was asked who among Jogi Prem and Hebbuli Krishna is his favorite.
-Considering how smart the actor is his with his words, he went on to respond in a manner that took everyone by surprise.
+Considering how smart the actor is with his words, he went on to respond in a manner that took everyone by surprise.

 He said, "They are both my brothers.
 I like them both.
 No matter what is being said about Prem in the entire world, he'll always remain a younger brother to me.
 However, Prem and Krishna are amazing human beings.
 I will always stand by them."